Existing Program Evaluation (EPE) Application Reviews

 • Moderators:

-• Such proposals may articulate clear hypotheses concerning how the strength or direction of a program’s effects may vary for different subgroups (e.g., different racial groups, gender, dosage of program) or may aim to test whether the program is equally effective across racial, cultural, and economic groups.
+• Such proposals may articulate clear hypotheses concerning how the strength or direction of a program’s effects may vary for different subgroups or may aim to test whether the program is equally effective across different subgroups.

 • Proposals that provide evidence of sufficient power to test these hypotheses and provide specific analytic plans for testing them (e.g., interaction terms entered into regression models) score higher.